katur/blogsite/README.md

     - `Django`: MVC web framework
     - `MySQL-python`: Python interface to MySQL
     - `Markdown`: Python implementation of Markdown, for formatting blog posts
+    - `Pillow`: "friendly" Python Imaging Library fork
     - `django-taggit`: package for handling post tags
+    - `django-storages` and `boto`: for using S3 on Amazon Web Services to serve uploaded media
     - `gunicorn`, `dj-static`, `static3`, `dj-database-url`:
       packages for production-level deploy on heroku
       (Gunicorn is the WSGI HTTP server,